Boards and Annual Conference Venues

 DECEMBER 12, 2016

 Conference Management Mobile Strategy Event App77% of people say that when they’re attending live events they often (or always) use their smartphones for business.
 Another 13% say they sometimes use their smartphones, while only 10% say they rarely or never use their phones.
-That means that 90% of your event attendees are on their smartphones.
-So where are you?

 Growing Conference Technology Competency To Increase Your Value